-A Garden.
-In the garden of the Larina country estate, Madame Larina and nurse Filipevna can hear Mme.
-Larina’s two daughters, Tatyana and Olga, sing a song about love.
-Mme.
+At her country estate, Madame Larina and nurse Filipevna can hear Larina’s two daughters, Tatyana and Olga, sing a song about love.
 Larina begins to reminisce about her own marriage to a man she did not love; “The good Lord sends us habit as a substitute for happiness,” she concludes.
 The workers on the estate sing and dance to celebrate the harvest.
 Tatyana is lost in the romantic literature she loves, while her younger, more carefree sister Olga wants to join the celebration.
-Mme.
 Larina warns Tatyana that real life is different from her stories.
-Filipevna announces that two young men have arrived.
-Olga’s fiancé Lensky, a poet, and his new friend Eugene Onegin enter.
-Tatyana is immediately attracted to Onegin, who tells her he has inherited a nearby estate and how dull he finds the country.
-Filipevna recognizes the effect Onegin has had on Tatyana.
+Filipevna announces that two young men have arrived: Olga’s fiancé Lensky, a poet, and his new friend Eugene Onegin.
+Tatyana is immediately attracted to Onegin, who tells her he has inherited a nearby estate and how dull he finds life in the country.
+Filipevna recognizes the effect Onegin has on Tatyana.

-Tatyana's Room.
 Tatyana is dressed for bed, but she is restless and unable to sleep.
 She asks Filipevna to tell her stories about her youth and marriage.
 Tatyana confesses that she has fallen for Onegin.
 Once alone, she pours her heart out into a letter to Onegin.
-Filipevna enters to wake Tatyana, and Tatyana convinces her to have her grandson deliver the letter to Onegin.
+Filipevna enters to wake Tatyana.
+Tatyana convinces Filipevna to have her grandson deliver the letter to Onegin.

-Another part of the estate.
-Servant girls on the estate sing songs while they pick fruit.
+Servant girls sing songs while they pick fruit.
 Meanwhile, Tatyana anxiously awaits Onegin’s response to her letter.
 Onegin enters and explains that he is not a man who falls in love easily.
-He expresses that he is unworthy of her love and can only offer her friendship.
+He tells her that he is unworthy of her love and can only offer her friendship.
 He warns Tatyana to stay in control of her emotions.
 The servant girls are heard singing again.
-Devastated, Tatyana is unable to reply.
+Devastated, Tatyana is unable to respond to his rejection.

-The ballroom of the Larin estate.
 Against his better judgment, Onegin accompanies Lensky to a party celebrating Tatyana’s name day.
-Onegin dances with Tatyana but becomes increasingly irritated by the gossipy old neighbors, whom he overhears discussing him and Tatyana maliciously.
-An elderly French fop, M. Triquet, sings a song he has composed honoring Tatyana.
+Onegin dances with Tatyana but becomes increasingly irritated by the gossipy old neighbors, whom he overhears maliciously discussing him and Tatyana.
+An elderly French fop, Monsieur Triquet, sings a song he has composed honoring Tatyana.
 Onegin decides to punish Lensky for dragging him to this miserable party by flirting with Olga.
 Enraged, Lensky challenges Onegin to a duel.
 Onegin reluctantly accepts the challenge.